-A.12.
-State whether there are any restrictions (article of associations, legislative or of any other nature) placed on the transfer of shares and/or any restrictions on voting rights.
-In particular, state the existence of any type of restriction that may inhibit a takeover attempt of the company through acquisition of its shares on the market, and those regimes for the prior authorisation or notification that may be applicable, under sector regulations, to acquisitions or transfers of the company's financial instruments.
+A.12. the transfer of restriction that market, and t er there are any restrictions (article of associations, legislative or of any other nature) placed on of shares and/or any restrictions on voting rights.
+In particular, state the existence of any type of at may inhibit a takeover attempt of the company through acquisition of its shares on the those regimes for the prior authorisation or notification that may be applicable, under sector o acquisitions or transfers of the company's financial instruments.

+[] Yes

+[\(\)] No

-- A.13.
-State if the shareholders have resolved at a meeting to adopt measures to neutralise a take-over bid pursuant to the provisions of Act 6/2007. - [] Yes [\] No
+A.13. nareholders have resolved at a meeting to adopt measures to neutralise a take-over bid he provisions of Act 6/2007.

+[] Yes

+[\(\)] No

-If so, please explain the measures approved and the terms under which such limitations would cease to apply:
+If so, please e explain the measures approved and the terms under which such limitations would cease to

 A.14.
-State if the company has issued shares that are not traded on a regulated EU market.
+State if the c ompany has issued shares that are not traded on a regulated EU market.

+[] Yes

+[\(\)] No

-If so, please list each type of share and the rights and obligations conferred on each:
+If so, please I list each type of share and the rights and obligations conferred on each:

+GEN ERAL SHAREH OLDERS' MEETING